What is Tattoo Shop Insurance?

-- Commercial Property Insurance: This insurance provides coverage in the event of disasters and catastrophic events.
-Whether you lease or own the property, you can protect your assets, building, and contents as well as any signage.
+Commercial Property Insurance—sometimes referred to as premises liability—provides coverage for your property in the event of disasters and catastrophic events.
+Whether you lease or own your shop, you can protect your assets, building, and contents as well as any signage.
 This coverage is useful in the event of a fire, burst water pipes, and storms.
 It often covers the building, outdoor signage, furniture, equipment, inventory, fence, and landscaping.
+If you can't operate without your shop, this business insurance is a must.

-- Commercial Umbrella Insurance: This insurance provides additional coverage to your general liability policy.
-If your benefits are exhausted under the general liability policy, this provides additional coverage in the event excess damages are awarded in a lawsuit.
+Commercial Umbrella Insurance provides additional coverage to your general liability policy.
+For example, if your benefits are exhausted under the general liability policy, this provides additional coverage in the event excess damages are awarded in a lawsuit.
 It provides backup protection while keeping your premiums down.
+Purchasing an umbrella insurance policy is often more affordable than raising the limits on the underlying liability insurance.

-- Business Interruption Insurance: If your business is impacted by a storm or other occurrence that forces you to close (loss of natural gas, phone services, internet, or water) for more than a day, it can be very costly to operate out-of-pocket.
-A business interruption policy can pay you for lost income, as well as ongoing expenses such as advertising, mortgage, advertising, taxes, and salaries.
-It also covers temporary relocation expenses, including related advertising fees.
+If your business is impacted by a storm or other occurrence that forces you to close (loss of natural gas, phone services, internet, or water) for more than a day, it can be very costly to operate out-of-pocket.
+A business interruption policy—also referred to as business income and extra expense—can compensate you for lost income.
+It can also cover ongoing expenses such as advertising, paying your mortgage, paying taxes, and covering payroll.
+It can also pay temporary relocation expenses.

-- Commercial Auto Insurance: This type of coverage is recommended if you attend conventions or events and perform your services away from your tattoo studio.
+Commercial Auto Insurance is recommended if you attend conventions or events and perform your services away from your tattoo studio.
+A personal auto insurance policy will often exclude coverage for accidents if it's found that you were working at the time of the accident.

-- Business Owners Policy: A business owners policy (BOP) is an insurance policy that combines general liability, commercial property insurance, and business interruption insurance coverage.
+A business owners policy (BOP) is an insurance policy that combines general liability coverage, commercial property insurance, and business interruption insurance coverage.
 Coverages included varies from insurance company to company.
 However, businesses can often opt-in for additional coverage, such as crime, forgery, fidelity, and more.
+Why would you want this coverage?
+It can be more affordable than purchasing each of the insurance policies separately!

 Additional Coverage Tattoo Artists Should Consider